 Waqas has been actively involved in the APrIGF MSG after being selected as APrIGF fellow in 2017.
 He has served on the drafting committee and programme committee for several years.
 Furthermore, he is also a DIPLO, APSIG, SANOG, LIRNEasia fellow for various events and courses.
 Waqas is also a member of the steering committee for Pakistan School on Internet Governance and Pakistan Internet Governance Forum (in process).
 He has collaborated with various international organizations to hold ICT events and foreign training opportunities for the PTA officers.
 He has also documented the national and regional ICT Policy developments for various publications and analytical reports.
 He also contributes as a member of various Internet and telecom expert groups such as ITU's Expert Group on ICT Household Indictors and ITU's Expert Group on Telecommunication and ICT Indicator.
 He holds a Master's Degree in Business Administration as well as Bachelor's Degree in Business Information Technology of Curtin University, Australia.

 Ms. Maureen HILYARD

-Cook Island, Pacific - Member, At-Large, ICANN (Civil Society)
+Pacific - Chair, ALAC (At-Large Advisory Committee), ICANN (Civil Society)

-He is the founding member and Vice Chair of Internet Society Bangladesh Dhaka Chapter which certified structure for At-Large in ICANN as an At-Large Structure (ALS) in APRALO region and Executive Committee member of and Bangladesh Network Operator Group (bdNOG).
+Jahangir Hossain is the founding member and Vice Chair of Board of Trustee Internet Society (ISOC) Bangladesh.
+Also founding member of Executive Committee of Bangladesh Network Operator Group (bdNOG).

-Beside this he has been working on policy making process, awareness and development in various stakeholders also working as an ICT presenter, Trainer as well as organizer for local and international community.
-Now he has been trying to build up awareness and skill for analysis Internet Resource, Internet governance principle, Cyber security, date protection to ensure "Internet for Everyone " .
+Now he has been trying to build up awareness and skill for analysis Critical Internet Resource, Internet governance principle, Cyber security, Date protection and Community empowerment to ensure "Internet is safe for everyone”.